Welcome to my homepage

 Welcome to Sun Valley's Nurse's Office

 My name is Mrs. Capuano R.N. and I am the Certified School Nurse at Sun Valley High School.
-This is my eighth year in the school district.
+This is my ninth year in the school district.
 I am in the building on a full time basis.
 I also am the Certified School Nurse for St. Francis DeSales.
 I received a B.S.N. from Neumann University, a school nurse certification from Widener University, and a Masters in School Health Education from West Chester University.
 Prior to coming to Sun Valley, I worked at Crozer-Chester Medical Center.
 Please contact me with any questions or concerns related to school health services or if you wish to share information concerning your child to help me gain a better understanding of your child's personal health.

 My contact information is 610 497-6300, extension 2373.